 - Data accuracy

-The data collected by the Census of Agriculture are used to calculate estimates and determine the sample frame for the agricultural surveys.
+The data collected by the Census of Agriculture are used to produce statistics on the full spectrum of the agriculture industry.
 The information is also used by Agriculture and Agri-Food Canada and provincial governments to develop, administer and evaluate agricultural policies, and by universities and agri-businesses for research and planning.

 The census takes place every five years as decreed by the Statistics Act.
 It provides a historical perspective on Canadian agriculture and on trends in the industry over the years.